-PLTW Computer Science is a full-year course where students develop the in-demand computer science skills critical to thrive in any of today's and tomorrow's careers.
+This full-year course will help students develop the in-demand computer science skills critical to thrive in any of today's and tomorrow's careers.
 The course promotes computational thinking and coding fundamentals and introduces computational tools that foster creativity.
 It aims to build students' awareness of the tremendous demand for computer scientists and those who have computational thinking skills, and engages students to consider issues raised by the impact of computing on society.
-PLTW's Computer Science course prepares students for the AP Computer Science Principles exam and students can elect to take the AP Computer Science A exam as "exam only" in May.
+Students will showcase their creativity and interests in digital projects including programming apps, games, music and more.
+All students will take the AP exam given by the College Board in May.